opentensor/developer-docs/docs/subnets/walkthrough-prompting.md

 - Answering questions.
 - Summarizing a given text.
 - Debugging code.
+- Translating languages.
 - Solve mathematics problems, and more.

 This subnet is driven by large language models (LLMs).
-These LLMs search the internet and utilize specialized tools to produce factually accurate and mathematically correct responses.
+These LLMs search the internet and utilize specialized simulator modules to produce factually accurate and mathematically correct responses.

 :::tip Subnet 1 Explorer
 You can see the prompting subnet in action on the [Taostats explorer (select Subnet 01: Text Prompting from the top menu)](https://taostats.io/).